kashalls/external-dns-unifi-webhook/README.md

     helm repo add external-dns https://kubernetes-sigs.github.io/external-dns/
     ```

-4. Create a Kubernetes secret called `external-dns-unifi-secret` that holds `username` and `password` with their respected values from step 1.
+4. Create a Kubernetes secret called `external-dns-unifi-secret` that holds either `api-key` or the `username` and `password` with their respected values from step 2.

 5. Create the helm values file, for example `external-dns-unifi-values.yaml`: